chetanagrawal/aws-networking-exercises/VPN/README.md

 # Site to Site VPN setup on Amazon Linux 2023 using Libreswan

+### Following steps needs to be performed on the Customer side of the VPN server for connecting to AWS VGW.
+This guide assumes that you have already configured AWS side of the network and created Site-to-Site VPN connection in AWS.
+You also need to download the VPN configuration file before you proceed.

 The default repository for Amazon Linux 2023 does not include openswan.
 Also, openswan is already a non-maintained package and should not be used even if available. https://docs.aws.amazon.com/linux/al2023/release-notes/all-packages-AL2023.1.html